-I got up this morning and looked out the window and saw a thick fog.
+I got up this morning, looked out the window, and saw a thick fog.
 It was just before 7 AM.
-I got dressed, grabbed my camera and tripod.
-My initial thought was to visit Carnegie Lake near the Princeton racing crew boathouse.
+I got dressed and grabbed my camera and tripod.
+I initially thought to visit Carnegie Lake near the Princeton racing crew boathouse.
 But as I drove along Blue Spring Road, I thought that I might get a better set of images from near the Kingston Lock section of the D& R Canal State Park

 I've photographed the mill and the Kingston Lock area around the D& R Canal State Park many times in the past, in all seasons.
 I think this is the first time I have photographed it in fog.
-I don’t like the way it looks in the fog.
+I'm not too fond of the way it looks in the fog.
 It's too dreary.
 I think the building stands out more in the snow and in the spring.

 I made a mistake with the first three images.
-I forgot the AUTO ISO on.
-The camera adjusted accordingly and some of the first three images were shot at very high ISO.
+I forgot the AUTO ISO.
+The camera adjusted accordingly, and some of the first three images were shot at very high ISO.
 I did one pass through Nik's Dfine 2.